pacificclimate/climate-explorer-frontend/README.md

 If you *really* want to skip the linting during a commit, you can always run `git commit --no-verify`.
 However, this is not recommended.

 ## Production

 ### Setup using Docker

+We use Docker for production deployment.

+It can also be useful in development; for example, to test a proposed volume mounting for the container.

 #### Build docker image manually